 This paper develops a Double Machine Learning estimator for macroeconomic time series, where short samples, persistence, and endogeneity limit the effectiveness of standard cross-fitting and predictive tuning.

 We contribute two methodological innovations.
-First, Reverse Cross-Fitting, exploiting the time-reversibility of stationary processes to construct folds that increase sample usage while preserving the asymptotic independence conditions for orthogonal scores.
-Second, the Goldilocks zone tuning rule is a stability-based criterion that targets hyperparameter regions that jointly deliver predictive performance and local stability.
-Together, these features improve estimation accuracy in short and dependent samples while maintaining the formal inferential guarantees of Double Machine Learning.

-We prove that the estimator admits an asymptotic linear representation, is $\sqrt{T}$-consistent and asymptotically normal, and that HAC estimators consistently recover the long-run variance.
+First, Reverse Cross-Fitting exploits time reversibility to construct auxiliary samples from time-reversed blocks and, unlike neighbor-deletion designs, avoids buffer blocks, thereby improving sample-use efficiency while preserving the orthogonality-based conditions required for valid inference.
+Second, the Goldilocks zone tuning rule is a stability-based criterion that targets hyperparameter regions with stable predictive performance and lower small sample bias.
+Together, these features improve estimation accuracy in short, dependent samples while preserving the inferential guarantees of Double Machine Learning.
+We show that the estimator admits an asymptotic linear representation, is $\sqrt{T}$-consistent and asymptotically normal, and that kernel HAC estimators consistently recover the long-run variance.

-Monte Carlo experiments confirm these theoretical results.
-In approximately sparse time-series designs, the estimator with Reverse Cross-Fitting yields lower bias and more stable coverage than existing cross-fitting schemes, particularly in short samples with strong dependence.
-The Goldilocks tuning rule further improves accuracy and enhances the performance of other cross-fitted DML variants.
-Deviations from time-reversibility, such as GARCH volatility, reduce accuracy but do not undermine inferential validity.

-We also extend the framework to dynamic causal analysis using Local Projections with DML residualization.
-The results display limited bias and correct coverage under the model, even under high-dimensional controls.
+Monte Carlo experiments support these theoretical results.
+In approximately sparse time-series designs, Reverse Cross-Fitting yields lower bias and more stable coverage than existing cross-fitting schemes, especially in short samples.
+The Goldilocks zone rule further improves accuracy and also benefits alternative cross-fitted DML estimators.
+We also extend the framework to scalar dynamic-response estimation via Local Projections with DML residualization, obtaining limited bias and near-nominal coverage in high-dimensional settings.

+Violations of the maintained assumptions, including GARCH-type heteroskedasticity and state dependence, reduce accuracy but do not materially change the main finite-sample conclusions in our simulations.
+Supplementary simulation evidence further shows that the main findings are not materially affected by alternative HAC kernel and bandwidth choices or by changes in the Goldilocks zone window size.

-An empirical application to prudential capital shocks in Italy illustrates the method's practical relevance.
-The DML estimator with Reverse Cross-Fitting yields economically plausible impulse responses aligned with established evidence.
+An empirical application to prudential capital shocks in Italy illustrates the method’s practical relevance.
+The resulting impulse responses are economically plausible and aligned with the broader empirical literature.

-Our approach offers an alternative, rather than a universally superior, adaptation of Double Machine Learning to serially dependent data.
-Theoretical and simulation results characterize the settings in which Reverse Cross-Fitting is most advantageous.
+Our approach is best viewed as an alternative, rather than uniformly superior, adaptation of Double Machine Learning to serially dependent data.
+Theoretical and simulation results clarify the settings in which Reverse Cross-Fitting is most useful.